wagppinto/ConditionalPlacement/README.md

 ### Step 1: Get the project started on your computer and on GitHub
 - Either create a project locally and push to GitHub
 - Or fork this project and clone it to your computer

+*Note:*
-- *For more detailed instructions see the first [project](https://github.com/DevMountain/AGoodStart.git)*
+- *For more detailed instructions of 'Step 1' see the first [project](https://github.com/DevMountain/AGoodStart.git)*
-- '**Step 1**' *is something we will do hundreds of times in class.
+- *'Step 1' is something we will do hundreds of times in class.
 You need to be able to do it quickly and without running into issues so it doesn't slow class down.*

 ### Step 2: Compare values and place in buckets
 - Declare two integers (karl and leonard)